-In addition to the “Core Collection” of reefs constructed by Christine and Margaret Wertheim, the Crochet Coral Reef project encompasses a community program in which the Wertheim’s work with citizens of various cities and countries to create local “Satellite Reefs.”
-As of late 2023, 52 Satellite Reefs have been made, including in Chicago, New York, London, Melbourne, Ireland, Latvia, Finland, Germany, Austria and the UAE.
-Nearly 25,000 people (mostly women) have contributed to this ever-growing woolen archipelago.
+In addition to the “Core Collection” of reefs constructed by Christine and Margaret Wertheim, the Crochet Coral Reef project encompasses a community program in which the Wertheim’s work with people in various cities and countries to create local “Satellite Reefs.”
+As of early 2025, 52 Satellite Reefs have been made around the world, including in Chicago, New York, London, Melbourne, Ireland, Latvia, Finland, Germany, Austria and the UAE.
+Over 30,000 citizen-crafters have contributed to this ever-growing woolen archipelago.
 At the end of this page is a list of all Satellite Reefs and their host institutions.

-The most recent Satellite Reefs are the Baden Baden Satellite Reef hosted by Museum Frieder Burda (Germany, 2022), the Austrian Satellite Reef hosted by Schlossmuseum Linz (Austria, 2023), and the Pittsburgh Satellite Reef at Carnegie Museum of Art (Pittsburgh, 2023).
+The most recent Satellite Reefs have been the Baden Baden Satellite Reef hosted by Museum Frieder Burda (Germany, 2022), the Pittsburgh Satellite Reef hosted by Carnegie Museum of Art (Pittsburgh, 2023), and the Austrian Satellite Reef hosted by Schlossmuseum Linz (Austria, 2023/24).
+A new Satellite Reef will begin in mid-2025 at Williams College (NY state).

 Some reefs are gigantic, others small and intimate.
 Some involve a few hundred participants, others engage thousands.
 The first Satellite Reef, in 2007, was in Chicago, hosted by the Jane Addams Hull House Museum and the Chicago Humanities Festival.
 At the Smithsonian’s National Museum of Natural History, 900+ people contributed from all 50 US states and a dozen other countries.
 At the Museum Kunst der Westküste on the island of Fohr off the coast of Germany, over 700 citizens across Germany and Denmark participated.
 Far-flung contributors send in their models by post.
 In Dublin, a reef was hosted by the Science Gallery at Trinity College, Ireland’s foremost academic institution, while in Melbourne, the project was enacted at the Burranja Cultural Center, which serves women subject to domestic violence.
 In the UAE, the NYU Abu Dhabi Institute hosted a reef constructed around traditional Emirati fishing baskets, and at the Hayward Gallery in London, UK crafters fabricated their reef around a series of giant plaster ‘reef balls’ emulating the concrete structures scientists build to encourage growth at sites of living reef destruction.
 The largest reef to date is the Baden-Baden Satellite Reef, hosted by Museum Frieder Burda, to which 4,000 people throughout the German-speaking world contributed over 40,000 corals.